 - Mixed birdseed

 It is also possible to offer birds kitchen scraps such as excess fruit, vegetables, cheese, and even some types of bread or bread-like products.
 While birds will happily eat these scraps, it's important to remember that they often have less nutritional value than wild bird foods and thus should only be offered as rare, limited treats rather than making up the bulk of a bird’s diet.

 Birds will readily visit your yard if food is available, but if you have difficulty attracting birds with food, there are more steps you can take to catch their attention with your dining options.

 - Offer a wide variety of both natural and supplemental foods to appeal to different bird species and provide well-rounded nutrition.

 - Take steps to attract birds to new feeders when you change food sources or add more feeders to your yard so they can learn to recognize the new food.

-- Use baffles or other techniques to make your bird feeders squirrel-resistant so the birds are not crowded out by hungry pests.
+- Use baffles or other techniques to make your bird feeders squirrel-resistant so the birds are not crowded out by hungry critters.

-While birds will be easily attracted by food, they need more than reliable food sources to consider a backyard as a suitable habitat.
-Add a water source, appropriate shelter and nesting sites to your backyard and you will be meeting all of a bird’s basic survival needs, and they will have no reason to leave.
+While birds will be easily attracted by food, they need more than reliable meals to consider your yard a suitable habitat.
+Add a water source, appropriate shelter, and nesting sites to your property to meet all of a bird’s basic survival needs, giving them no reason to leave.